PyTemplate/typer_cli/README.md

 - `make check` - Run the test and lint commands.

-- `make build` - Build a docker image using the Dockerfile.
+- `make build` - Build a docker image locally using the Dockerfile.
+The image will be named *pytemplates_typer_cli*.

 - `make gen-docs` - Generate Sphinx HTML documentation.